“Tell me and I forget. Teach me and I remember. Involve me and I learn.” - Benjamin Franklin

-Although VILT learning can be both generic in scope, or highly tailored to specific needs, the functionality many platforms provide is better set up to cater to multiple types of learning.
-Depending on who you speak to (!), many education practitioners have long posited that there are three main learning styles: visual (watching), auditory (listening), and kinesthetic (doing).
+Although VILT learning can be both generic in scope or highly tailored to specific needs, the functionality many platforms provide is better set up to cater to multiple types of virtual training.
+Depending on who you speak to (!), some education practitioners have long posited that there are three main learning styles: visual (watching), auditory (listening), and kinesthetic (doing).

 In practice, VILT programs enable all of these.
-Live and recorded classroom sessions give learners the opportunity to engage by watching, listening, asking questions, and making notes – while a whole suite of digital tools provide them with opportunities to interact on a one-to-one or one-to-many basis (see ‘Delivery In Practice’ for more info below).
+Live and recorded classroom sessions and instructor-led training allow learners to engage by watching, listening, asking questions and making notes – while a whole suite of digital tools provide them with opportunities to interact on a one-to-one or one-to-many basis (see ‘Delivery In Practice’ for more info below).

 Blended Learning Is Key To Success

-In addition, teaching staff also have a variety of digital content elements they can use to make the learning experience more interactive.
+In addition, the virtual instructor also has a variety of digital content elements they can use to make the learning experience more interactive and learners engaged.
 These include things like surveys, polls, and quizzes.
 They can also share graphs, videos, and other resources easily – and at scale – to all students at once.

 VILT’s success is, without a doubt, a result of its ability to blend different elements of human-centered and technology-based learning – interaction plus instruction.
-It can also be used in conjunction with other types of digital or real-world education – including MOOCs, eLearning, and other forms of training.
+It can also be used in conjunction with other digital or real-world education types, including MOOCs, eLearning, and other forms of training.

 Organizational & Learner Considerations

-Every education initiative has to start with the learner’s needs – whether they’re C-suite execs, graduate interns, or software developers.
+Every education initiative starts with the learner’s needs – whether they’re C-suite execs, graduate interns, or software developers.
 Their needs have to come first.
-And if it seems as though a VILT platform will provide the right level of engagement and interaction needed to deliver training effectively, then it’s a no-brainer.
+And if it seems as though a VILT platform will provide the right level of engagement and interaction needed to deliver virtual instructor-led training effectively, then it’s a no-brainer.

 Ultimately, deciding to adopt a Virtual Instructor-Led Training platform means carefully considering whether it actually supports your needs, aims, and objectives: from both strategic and practical perspectives.